 COOCH BEHAR PANCHANAN BARMA UNIVERSITY CURRICULUM B. Sc.
-HONOURS Physics (6 Semesters Pattern) (With effect from 2017-2018 academic Sessions and onwards)
+HONOURS Physics (1st, 3rd and 5th Semester) (Only for the 2020-2021 academic session under COVID-19 pandemic)

 B.Sc.
 Honours in Physics

 There will be six semesters in the three- year B.Sc.
 Honours in Physics.
 The Curriculum consists of 14 Core Courses (C), 2 Ability Enhancement Compulsory Courses (AECC), 2 Skill Enhancement Courses (SEC) and 4 Discipline Specific Elective (DSE) Courses and 4 Generic Elective (GE) courses [to be taken from the pool of Generic Elective courses].
 Each course is of 50 marks.
 L stands for Lecture Hour, T for Tutorial Hour and P for Practical Hour.